katecpp/katecpp.github.io/_drafts/2016-03-27-first-rust-program.markdown

 - Nice structure of folders,
 - Initialized git repository with .gitignore file,
 - Implemented *HelloWorld* as a skeleton,
-- Cargo.toml which handles dependencies in easy way.
+- Cargo.toml which handles dependencies in an easy way.
 These dependencies will arrive sooner than you think.
 It seems to be **the most important point**.

 Check also: [Day 1 of 24 days of Rust: Cargo](http://zsiciarz.github.io/24daysofrust/book/day1.html).

 ## 2. Input sentences

 The Hangman game requires some input sentences/words which the player will be guessing.
-I copied some english proverbs base to text file and removed commas and other punctuation marks.
+I copied some English proverbs base to text file and removed commas and other punctuation marks.
 Proverbs are separated with newline sign.
-Such prepared file is read by the program line by line.
-Then it randomly chooses one line as a secret line to guess.
-It can be implemented like presented below.
+The program reads from such prepared file line by line and chooses randomly one line as a secret line to guess.
+The implementation is presented and discussed below.

 {% gist c4265069706fe05b4736 %}

 ### 2.1 Random number
-To use *random* feature we need to include **rand** crate.
-This can be done by adding dependency in Cargo.toml file:
+To use the *random* feature we need to include [**rand crate**](https://doc.rust-lang.org/rand/rand/index.html) by adding a dependency in *Cargo.toml* file:
 {% highlight rust %}
 [dependencies]
 rand="0.3.0"
 {% endhighlight %}
 The crate must be also [linked](http://rustbyexample.com/crates/link.html) (line 1) and the **use** declaration must be added (line 3).
-Now the program is able to choose the random number - this is done in line 30.
-The [`gen_range`](https://doc.rust-lang.org/rand/rand/trait.Rng.html#method.gen_range) method returns the random number from the given range, in this example the range corresponds to the number of lines read from `input.txt` file.
+Now the program is able to choose the random number.
+The [`gen_range`](https://doc.rust-lang.org/rand/rand/trait.Rng.html#method.gen_range) method returns the random number from the given range.
+Here the range corresponds to the number of lines read from the `input.txt` file.

 ### 2.2 Reading from file
-Reading the file requires the **use** declaration from lines 3--6.
-In the 17 line two things are happening: the file *input.txt* is [opened](https://doc.rust-lang.org/std/fs/struct.File.html#method.open) and the result of this operation is processed by [**try! macro**](http://doc.rust-lang.org/std/result/index.html#the-try-macro).
+Reading the file requires the use declarations from lines 3--6.
+In the 17 line, two things are happening: the file *input.txt* is [opened](https://doc.rust-lang.org/std/fs/struct.File.html#method.open) and the result of this operation is processed by [**try! macro**](http://doc.rust-lang.org/std/result/index.html#the-try-macro).
+Then the opened file is passed to the [BufReader object](https://doc.rust-lang.org/std/io/struct.BufReader.html), which provides the methods for the line by line reading.
 The try! macro is a part of **error handling** in Rust.
-It does the job for the method it wraps.
-Let's take a closer look on it.
+It does the job for the method call it wraps.
+Let's take a closer look at it.

 ### 2.3 Error handling: try!
 The `File::open` method returns `Result<File>` instead of just `File`.
-When the given path does not exist it will return *Result Error*.
-And when the path was valid it will return the *Result Ok* which contains (wraps) the opened file object.
+When the given path does not exist it will return *Result Error*, otherwise it will return the *Result Ok* with the opened file object wrapped.
 To access this file you must do something with the wrapping Result.
-You can process it with *match*, and provide the path for both possible Results *Ok* and *Err*, like presented in [File::Open chapter of Rust by Example](http://rustbyexample.com/std_misc/file/open.html):
+You can process it with *match*, and provide the path for both possible Results *Ok* and *Err*, like presented in [Rust by Example](http://rustbyexample.com/std_misc/file/open.html):

 {% highlight rust %}
 let mut file = match File::open(&path) {